rickbenavidez/ruby_llm/docs/_core_features/tools.md

 chat.with_tool(weather_tool)
 # Or add multiple: chat.with_tools(WeatherLookup, AnotherTool.new)

+# Replace all tools with new ones
+chat.with_tools(NewTool, AnotherTool, replace: true)

+# Clear all tools
+chat.with_tools(replace: true)

 # Ask a question that should trigger the tool
 response = chat.ask "What's the current weather like in Berlin?
 (Lat: 52.52, Long: 13.40)" puts response.content